A Wormfarm Institute initiative

 Authors, chefs, bakers, scientists, chocolatiers, and cheesemakers will provide plenty of food for thought.
 Forty classes will be held by experts on topics from fermented vegetables, hot sauces (and even fermented energy!), to chocolate and coffee fermentation.
 Attendees will learn take-home skills, enjoy samples, and experience hands-on what fermented foods have to offer.

-The Farm/Art DTour
+The New Farm/Art DTour

 The Farm/Art DTour is a 50-mile self-guided backroads tour by car, bike or buggy through the beautiful, unglaciated hills and valleys of Sauk County that carries over the full 10-day event.
 This year, the route for the DTour is changing, highlighting a new area of Sauk County’s beautiful working lands and natural landscapes.

 The DTour is punctuated by temporary art installations and artist-built mobile Roadside Culture Stands selling fresh, locally grown produce.
 You’ll also find Field Notes (rural culture education sites), Farm Forms (creations made by farmers, area businesses and community groups), Pasture Performances and more!